andrewtavis/art-symbol/README.md

 Possible meanings behind the art symbol include but are not limited to:

-- The arrows could represent art's ability to both cut to the center of issues as well as push their boundaries
+- The arrows represent art's ability to both cut to the center of issues as well as push their boundaries
-- The square around the arrows could represent the social constructs in which art always takes place
+- The square around the arrows represents the social constructs in which art always takes place
-- The offsetting of T could represent art's habit of breaking rules to create works that are aesthetically appealing
+- The offsetting of T represents art's habit of breaking rules to create works that are aesthetically appealing
+- That the symbol could also be read as "rat" represents the varied interpretations of every artistic piece

 # License